•Monthly lectures March-June and September-December

 The Historical Society of Frankford collects, preserves and presents the history of Frankford and vicinity.
 The Society documents and interprets the history of the people, places, events, and traditions of this area and serves as an advocate for the preservation of the region’s historic resources.
 Through its collections and programs, the HSoF provides opportunities for its members, the surrounding community, and the general public to explore and appreciate the history of Frankford and its place in the world.

-The Historical Society of Frankford is happy to announce that we have returned to in-person lectures beginning with our December 14, 2021offering.
-Masks will be required and refreshments will not be served until further notice.
+The Historical Society of Frankford is happy to announce that we have returned to in-person lectures.
+Masks are optional and we have also resumed serving refreshments.
 Y'all come!